-Prior to joining CRI, Annie was awarded her Ph.D. in 2018 from the Graduate School of the Icahn School of Medicine at Mount Sinai for her dissertation work on drug discovery in liver cancer.
+Prior to joining CRI, Annie was awarded her Ph.D. in 2018 from the Graduate School of the Icahn School of Medicine at Mount Sinai for her dissertation work on on discovering a new liver cancer target and drug scaffold with isoform selectivity.
 Her research was awarded the Predoctoral Fellowship (F31) from the National Cancer Institute.
 This work is awaiting publication in Molecular Cancer Therapeutics.
 Prior to graduate school, Annie graduated summa cum laude from Boston University with dual-degrees awarded (B.A. in Biochemistry and Molecular Biology; M.A. in Biotechnology).
 Annie also worked as a research technician studying immunoglobulin recombination at SUNY Downstate.

 While in graduate school, Annie also earned a certificate from the DREAM Challenges Academy for her work on the NCI-CPTAC DREAM Proteogenomics Computational Challenge in 2017, where she became adept at SQL, Python, and R. She believes in using big data to improve biomedical sciences at all levels, including immuno-oncology.

 - Yu JX, Hodge JP, Oliva C, Neftelinov ST, Hubbard-Lucey VM, Tang J. Trends in clinical development for PD-1/PD-L1 inhibitors.
 Nature Reviews Drug Discovery.
 2019 November.
 (DOI: 10.1038/d41573-019-00182-w)

 - Yu JX, Hubbard-Lucey VM, Tang J. Immuno-oncology drug development goes global.
 Nature Reviews Drug Discovery.
 2019 September.
 (DOI: 10.1038/d41573-019-00167-9)